Accreditation and Assessment Frequently Asked Questions

 Read answers to common questions in regards to the Accreditation and Assessment department.

-In the LiveText assessment system, one rubric is used for each separate program learning outcome.
-Rubrics will then be scored by the instructor in LiveText to complete the assessment.
-For more information on rubrics, click here.
+In the assessment management system system, one rubric is used for each separate program learning outcome.
+Rubrics will then be scored by the instructor to complete the assessment.
+For more information on rubrics, refer to our rubrics webpage.

 I means the outcome has been introduced in the course, D means developed, and M means mastered.

-For help on how to complete an assessment report, please refer to the Annual Assessment Reports page on our website.
+For help on how to complete an assessment report, please refer to the Annual Student Achievement Reports page on our website.

-Rubrics are developed by faculty who teach in those specific areas.
+Rubrics are developed by faculty who teach in those specific areas during program committee meetings.
 The Accreditation and Assessment team provides templates, resources, and guidance on best practices for rubric development.

 Assessment for multiple learning outcomes addressed in one course can occur across multiple smaller assignments.
 If you feel you cannot assess because your course addresses too many/too complex outcomes, you can assess just one or two outcomes in smaller assignments, rather than doing one large project to address several goals that contain multiple outcomes (for help on the difference between goals and outcomes, refer below).